 Originally, I had thought it would be easy.
 Each row in the LCD is 40 characters, so just move left or right 40 characters in the gap buffer, right?
 Wrong.
 If there's a newline before the end of the row in the LCD, that row doesn't occupy 40 characters, so just shifting left or right 40 characters would not put you in the right spot.

 The way I ended up getting around this problem is to maintain a "framebuffer" within the gap buffer that contains the currently viewable content.
-This frambuffer is a 2D array that matches the dimensions of the LCD.
+This framebuffer is a 2D array that matches the dimensions of the LCD.
 So now when you move up or down, the buffer checks if you landed on an actual character (the line you're currently on is the same length or shorter than the one you navigated to), or a null character (the line you're on is longer than the one you navigated to), then it calculates how many characters you'd need to shift in the gap buffer to get to that point.

 The next tricky part was shifting the display up or down when you reach the boundaries of it.
-Basically, the gap buffer just keeps track of the starting index of of the framebuffer within the gap buffer.
+Basically, the gap buffer just keeps track of the starting index of the framebuffer within the gap buffer.
 Although this was tricky, it actually ended up being less complicated than the movement within the frame buffer.
 When you move past a boundary you basically just scan forward or backward in the gap buffer until you hit 40 characters or a newline, whichever comes first.
 Then you just update the starting index of the framebuffer to add or subtract that amount.
 There are some extra edge cases like checking if you hit the end or beginning of the buffer, but that's the general idea.

 Since this was a breadboard prototype, I didn't design a full enclosure for the board.
 However, I did design and 3D print a stand for the LCD to sit in so that I could have it propped up while I was testing the firmware.
 This was basically just a bezel with a kickstand.